ImSorryButWho/HomeAssistantNotes/RingKeypadV1.md

-# Ring Keypad v2 With Home Assistant
+# Ring Keypad v1 With Home Assistant

-I've been looking for a physical alarm keypad to use with Home Assistant for quite a while, and have't found any good options.
-I was excited when I found out that the [Ring Alarm Keypad](https://ring.com/products/alarm-keypad-v2) is [Z-Wave based](https://support.ring.com/hc/en-us/articles/360042696611-Ring-Alarm-Keypad-2nd-gen-Z-Wave-Technical-Manual) and widely available, but I was never able to get it working with HA.
-Until very recently.

 It turns out that for full functionality the keypad must be paired with S2 security, the higher-security Z-Wave mode which wasn't supported by any open-source projects.
 Until [August 2021](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.1.0), when ZWaveJS added support for S2.
 [ZWaveJS2MQTT](https://github.com/zwave-js/zwavejs2mqtt) added support for S2 soon after, which was the key to using the Ring Keypad with Home Assistant successfully.

-In this document, I'll talk about how to use the Ring keypad with Home Assistant, taking full advantage of all the functionality it offers.
-In my opinion, this is by far the most polished option for an alarm keypad that works with HA available currently

 ## Pairing

-As of this writing, ZWaveJS2MQTT is the only method I can find to successfully pair the keypad with Home Assistant with full functionality.
-I assume the standard ZWaveJS implementation will gain support for S2 security eventually, but currently (October 2021) the UI doesn't support it.

-So, to make this work, be sure you're using ZWaveJS2MQTT.
-The easiest way to do that is via the [community add-on](https://github.com/hassio-addons/addon-zwavejs2mqtt), which is part of the default add-on store.
-Migrating from the standard ZWaveJS add-on to ZWaveJS2MQTT is out of the scope of this document, but should be straightforward.

-If you haven't set up any devices with S2 security before, you likely don't have S2 keys defined.
-In the ZWaveJS2MQTT settings page ZWave area, click the two arrows button next to the three S2 keys to generate new ones.
-(Of course, don't do this if you already have keys defined, or you'll lose the ability to control whatever devices you already have paired!)

-There's one issue I've had with this keypad: the security negotiation seems to time out quickly.
-I found I need to have the DSK PIN (from the QR code on the back of the keypad) entered within a couple of seconds, or security negotiation fails.
-I'd strongly suggest you type the PIN into a text document and copy it to your clipboard, ready to paste in as soon as ZWaveJS2MQTT asks for it.

 Now you're ready to pair.
 Plug the keypad into a power outlet (it will not pair on batteries).
 Start inclusion by clicking "Manage Nodes" on the main ZWaveJS2MQTT page, then selecting Default mode.
 Once inclusion mode starts, hold down the 1 key on the keypad until the green indicator starts flashing.

 Eventually, a security choice pop-up will appear.
 Click next quickly, and the DSK prompt will appear.
-Paste in the PIN you copied earlier and click next quickly.
+Paste in the PIN that you can find on the back of the keypad and click next quickly.
 In a few seconds, you should see confirmation that it was paired with S2 Access Control.
 If not, you'll need to try again.

-If it failed, go to Manage Nodes -> Exclusion, and while you're in exclusion mode insert the reset pin that was included in the box in the hole on the back of the keypad.
-Try the inclusion process again.
-It took me a few tries to get it paired, but I eventually succeeded.

 ## Entry Control (receiving button events)